 This is one of the reasons why people need to think twice before handing some foods to dogs – some cause tummy upsets, and some bring with them the risks of poisoning your pet.

 It’s sometimes scary to think about, but luckily in the case of coconuts, you have nothing to fear.
-In fact, even those who wonder can dogs have coconut oil are often pleasantly surprised.
+Even those who wonder if dogs can have coconut oil are often pleasantly surprised.

 Whereas many fruits and vegetables that human beings enjoy can be a little rich in natural sugars to be realistically included in a dog’s diet too often, there’s a strong case to be made for giving your dog coconut meat.